Jason2Brownlee/TechnicalExperts/prompts/interview_template.md

 ### Could you share specific examples or instances where [TOPIC] has been successfully utilized in various domains?

-### From a highlight level, what is an algorithm, recipe, or procedure for a system that implements [TOPIC]?
+### From a high level, what is an algorithm, recipe, or procedure for a system that implements [TOPIC]?

 Connections and Interdisciplinary Insights